epinio/docs/docs/explanations/advanced.md

 One way to expose services externally is by creating [Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Ingress resources on their own, have no effect.
-They're just descriptions of what the needed routing.
+They're descriptions of the needed routing.
 An Ingress controller handles the implementation of this routing.

 :::note